ysyk2021/improving-your-communication-with-ai-techniques-and-strategies-for-clarity-and-connection-with/src/chapter-2-3.md

-# Examples of Successful Implementation of AI in Communication

 Artificial Intelligence (AI) is transforming the way we communicate and interact with technology.
 In this chapter, we will explore some examples of successful implementation of AI in communication.